 We hope you enjoy this guest post written by Megan, @leonadventurecat about her experience with adopting, and harnessing her new kitten.

 I hadn’t had a single thought about getting a cat until I saw Leon’s photo on the SCRAPS (Spokane County Regional Animal Protection Service) page as I was scrolling through Facebook.
 I had been following SCRAPS for years and had enjoyed the photos and the stories but wasn’t looking to add an animal to the family.
 I had birds because I could give them food and water and leave for a week and they wouldn’t care.
 I’m hardly ever at home.
 I thought I was allergic to cats.
-I live in a tiny house, 320sf total, way too small of a space for a rambunctious kitten.
-I’ve always sworn I would only have indoor/outdoor cats and the area I live in is not safe for cats.
-The last cat I had died about 18 years ago.
+I live in a tiny house, 320 square feet total, way too small of a space for a rambunctious kitten.
+I’ve always sworn I would only have indoor/outdoor cats and the area I live in is not safe for cats. he last cat I had died about 18 years ago.
 He was a feral street kitten I brought home from Egypt.

 I think that animals pick us rather than the other way around.
 There was something very special and unusual about Leon’s photo that’s hard to explain.
 I screenshotted it in the morning and was showing it to people all day.
 I realized at some point that to everyone else he just looked like a cute orange kitten.
 Because it was such an unusual reaction for me to have I decided that maybe there was something “more” to it, maybe something unexplained that needed to be explored.
 I decided to go see him at Petco.
 Of course we all know where that story ends.